LLNL/Silo/docs/Chapter2-Section4.md

 1|In addition to true external faces, include faces on material boundaries between zones.
 Faces get generated for both zones sharing a common face.
 This setting should not be used with meshes that contain mixed material zones.
 If this setting is used with meshes with mixed material zones, all faces which border a mixed material zone will be included.
 The matlist parameter must be provided.

-The allowed shape types are described in the following table:.
+The allowed shape types are described in the following table:

 Type|Description